Criminal Justice System Navigation

 Police Interview Accompaniment

 NOVA advocates assist clients with registration with the Office of the Victim Advocate (OVA), a program of the Commonwealth of Pennsylvania.
 OVA provides assistance with post-sentencing rights and services for victims of crime.
-NOVA works closely with OVA to provide accompaniment to victims who provide input in parole hearings.
+NOVA works closely with OVA to provide accompaniment to victims who provide input in parole hearings, which is don’t by video at the NOVA office.

 Victim Compensation Assistance Program Claim Filing

 Pennsylvania’s Victims Compensation Assistance Program is in place to assist with the financial costs a crime victim may experience as a result of the crime.
+They are the payer of last resort.
 Covered expenses include:

 - Counseling expenses